MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-pte-merge-conflict.md

 author: SusanneWindfeldPedersen
 ---

-# Upgrading PTE That Conflicts with Another Extension
+# Upgrading Per-Tenant Extensions that Conflicts with Other Extensions

-In this article, you will learn how to upgrade an extension which declares a table or a field which conflicts with a table or a field declared by another extension.

 In AL, all top-level objects are declared in the same global namespace.
 The extensions installed in an environment cannot have the same top-level object declared multiple times or controls/fields/dataitems with the same name defined multiple times in the same logical object i.e. a table extension cannot add a field with the same name as a field in the extended table.
+This topic shows how to upgrade an extension which declares a table or a field that conflicts with a table or a field declared by another extension.

 ## Example